wyrmiyu/ddns-tools/dnsmadeeasy/README.md

 ==========================

 Script to update dynamic DNS records at Dnsmadeeasy with HTTPS support.

-Change globs to reflect your settings and set to run from cron.
+Change globs to reflect your settings and set the script to run from cron.

 Requires following non-core modules;
   * python-requests, https://pypi.python.org/pypi/requests/